epfl-ada/ada-2022-project-stuckoverflow/README.md

 ### Dataset
 #### Storage

-We use Google Drive and Google Colab Pro for our analysis since they allow easy collaboration.
+We use Google Drive and Google Colab for our analysis since they allow easy collaboration.
 Given the large size of the dataset, it is unfeasible to read the whole data.
-To overcome this problem, we read the data in chunks and created separate datasets for each category and each timeframe.
+To overcome this problem, we read the data in chunks and create separate datasets for each category and each timeframe.
 In this analysis, we consider monthly periods.

 #### Pre-processing